 Snatch attention from the first line

-There’s no time for waffling paragraphs about who you are, where you live and what a great weekend away you had with the crowd from the crochet club – unless of course your business is wildknittingholidays.com.
+There’s no time for waffling paragraphs about who you are, where you live and what a great weekend away you had with the crowd from the crochet club – unless your business is wildknittingholidays.com.

-If you don’t convey your key message in the first few lines, don’t expect many people to be around to read them further on down the page.
+If you don’t convey your key message in the first few lines, don’t expect people to read them further down the page.

 Keep your paragraphs short and sweet

 Forget trying to win over your audience with long descriptive, romantic prose about the salubrious ambiance of your pulchritudinous offer.